aimundo/COVID-19_vaccination/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License%20All-CC%20BY%204.0-lightgrey)](https://creativecommons.org/licenses/by/4.0/) [![License: CC0-1.0](https://img.shields.io/badge/License%20Parts-CC0%201.0-lightgrey)](http://creativecommons.org/publicdomain/zero/1.0/)

-This repository contains all the code and data used to create the manuscript, which is available as a preprint here.
+This repository contains files used to create the manuscript, which is available as a preprint here.
 This paper explores COVID-19 vaccination in the Health Regions of the province of Ontario, Canada.

 # How to use this repository

-The best way to reproduce the paper and its results is to fork this repository and follow the instructions below.
+$\color{red}{\textnormal{IMPORTANT}}$: The original dataset (the _Survey of COVID-19 related Behaviours and Attitudes_ dataset) is necessary to recreate the results, tables, and figures included in this paper.
+The Fields Institue has requested that the file is not to be publicly shared and therefore, anyone interested in obtaining this dataset should contact the [Fields Institue](http://www.fields.utoronto.ca/people-and-contacts) directly to request access.
+Once obtained, the raw dataset file (in csv format) should be placed in the `data` directory in order for the scripts included in this repository to work.
+With the exception of the raw dataset, this, this repository currently contains all of the necessary files required to create the paper.
+Details for each directory are provided below.

 # Repository organization